-- 12. Also see Lourandos (1997:274-278), White and O'Connell (1982:157-170), Sim (1999), Parry (1981), Bowdler (1980) and Thomas (1981).
-For the most part, these have dealt exclusively with the loss of fish in the Tasmania record and do not address the broader puzzle. - 13.
-Yaghan used a baited line and sinker to draw fish to the surface, at which point they would either snatch them by hand, or spear them. - 14.
-As noted above, Allen (1979) has argued that dropping fish from the diet was an adaptive move for the Tasmanians, given their latitude and the availability of seals and mutton-birds.
-This explanation predicts that high-latitude coastal foragers (particularly island dwellers) all over the world should tend to drop fishing entirely from their economic repertoire, lose their ability to manufacture the technology, and learn to disdain the thought of eating fish.
+12 Also see Lourandos (1997: 274-278), White and O'Connell (1982: 157-170), Sim (1999), Parry (1981), Bowdler (1980) and Thomas (1981).
+For the most part, these have dealt exclusively with the loss of fish in the Tasmania record, and do not address the broader puzzle.

+13 Yaghan used a baited line and sinker to draw fish to the surface, at which point they would either snatch it by hand, or spear it.

+14 As noted above, Allen (1979) has argued that dropping fish from the diet was an adaptive move for the Tasmanians, given their latitude and the availability of seals and mutton-birds.
+This explanation predicts that high latitude coastal foragers (particularly island dwellers) all over the world should tend to drop fishing entirely from their economic repertoire, lose their ability to manufacture the technology, and learn to disdain the thought of eating fish.
 The empirical record does not support this prediction.
-Furthermore, wouldn't it be more adaptive to retain some fishing know-how, and a taste for fish, for use when other sources are scarce, or during the appropriate seasons? - 15.
-Vanderwal's suggestion that it was the colder conditions of the late Holocene in Tasmania that caused people to drop their clothing in favor of grease and ochre leaves one wondering why the Tasmanians of the last glacial maximum did not abandon their clothing (the archaeological record provides bone tools consistent with clothing manufacture), and why neither the Aboriginals to the north (snug in skin cloaks) nor anyone in Tierra del Fuego stopped manufacturing winter clothing. - 16.
-Similar comparisons can be made for the foraging inhabitants of the Chatham Islands (Skinner 1923; Sutton 1980), which lie at the same latitude as the southern extremes of Tasmania. - 17.
-Shennan (2001) illustrates the effects of drift on a population's adaptiveness.
-Unfortunately, this model is somewhat difficult to apply directly to the Tasmanian case because it assumes populations are initially perfectly adapted to their environment. - 18.
-Drift explanations do provide useful insights into evolutionary processes involving domains of culture not strongly affected by selective transmission (Lipo et al. 1997; Neiman 1995). - 19.
-Interestingly, genetic drift appears to have had only a very small effect on the differences between Tasmanians and Australian Aborigines from Victoria (Pardoe 1991). - 20.
-Rivers (1912) was republished in Rivers (1926). - 21.
-In general, we can do this for any number of mental representations, and study the interaction of different mental representations.
+Furthermore, wouldn't it be more adaptive to retain some fishing knowhow, and a taste for fish, for use when other sources are scarce, or during the appropriate seasons?
+15 Vanderwal's suggestion that it was the colder conditions of the late Holocene in Tasmania that caused people to drop their clothing in favor of grease and ochre leaves one wondering why the Tasmanians of the last glacial maximum did not abandon their clothing (the archaeological record provides bone tools consistent with clothing manufacture), and why neither the Aboriginals to the north (snug in skin cloaks), nor anyone in Tierra del Fuego stopped manufacturing winter clothing.
+16 Similar comparisons can be made for the foraging inhabitants of the Chatham Islands (Skinner; Sutton 1980), which lie at the same latitude as the southern extremes of Tasmania

+17 Shennan (2001) illustrates the effects of drift on a population's adaptiveness.
+Unfortunately, this model is somewhat difficult to apply directly to the Tasmanian case because it assumes population are initially perfectly adapted to their environment.

+18 Drift explanations do provide useful insights into evolutionary processes involving domains of culture not strongly affected by selective transmission (Lipo et al. 1997; Neiman 1995).

+19 Interestingly, genetic drift appears to have had only a very small effect on the differences between Tasmanians and Australian Aborigines from Victoria (Pardoe 1991).

+20 Rivers (1912) was re-published in Rivers (1926).

+21 In general, we can do this for any number of mental representations, and study the interaction of different mental representations.
+Figure 1.
+Gumbel distribution for imperfect imitation